 47) You have lived in a hotel for more than a month, more than once.

 48) Introductions start to sound like we are in the 19th century.
-Greetings are name and which country they hail from.
+“This is Abby from Ireland.“

 49) If relocation packages are not part of a job benefit, you’re not interested.